nit-siet/Placement-Registration-System/README.md

 # Placement-Registration-System
-I was my collage project
+This project was created as the part of my collage project.